 Some forms of primary immunodeficiency are so mild they may go unnoticed for years.
 Other types of primary immunodeficiency are severe enough that they are discovered almost as soon as an affected baby is born.

 Treatments can boost the immune system for many types of primary immunodeficiency disorders.
-Most children with primary immunodeficiency disorders lead relatively normal lives, and are able to go to school and play with friends.
+Most people with primary immunodeficiency disorders lead relatively normal, productive lives.
+Children are able to attend school and play with friends.

 - Primary immunodeficiency.
 Eunice Kennedy Shriver National Institute of Child Health and Human Development. http://www.nichd.nih.gov/publications/pubs/Pages/primary_immuno.aspx.
 Accessed May 20, 2013.